CloudI/CloudI/src/external/cloudi_x_unicode_util_compat/README.md

 =====

-allows the usage of unicode_util from Erlang R21 in older erlang >= R18.
+allows the usage of unicode_util and string from Erlang R21 in older erlang >= R18.

 Build
 -----